 Want to increase your chances of standing out?
 If so, please tell us about one or more of the following:

-- A law impacting online commerce that vexes you, and how you would fix it.
+- A law impacting online commerce or the open internet that vexes you, and how you would fix it.

 - What you wish government officials and courts knew about eCommerce.